 Anticonvulsants are moderately effective in reducing hot flashes and sweats, especially in those with nocturnal symptoms.

-Also, in the event that you experience night sweats that disrupt your sleep regularly, speak with your doctor right away.
+Also, if you experience night sweats that disrupt your sleep regularly, speak with your doctor immediately.

 Other Medications for Night Sweats